lsst-sitcom/sitcomtn-037/index.rst

 Potential Paths for Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The rapid analysis framework relies heavily on SFP, and therefore is very compatible with both the DRP and the Alert Production Pipelines.
+The Rapid Analysis framework relies heavily on SFP, and therefore is a compatible payload with both the DRP and the Alert Production Pipelines.
-However, because of the speed requirements, which will necessitate the pre-loading of expected image properties into memory (e.g. catalogues), it is expected that the path of least resistance would be to work with the Alert Production team in the development of rapid analysis.
+The ultimate implementation decisions are outside the FAFF scope, however, because of the speed requirements, which will necessitate the pre-loading of expected image properties into memory (e.g. catalogues), it is expected that the path of least resistance would be to work with the Alert Production team in the development of Rapid Analysis.

-Another important point is that Rapid Analysis only needs to run once per frame.
+Another aspect which may impact implementation is that Rapid Analysis only needs to run once per frame.
 Even upon a failure to produce one of the parameters, or the publishing of an incorrect result, the system will not be rerun and therefore the database containing the results does not need to support versioning or relationships to previous results.

-A re-occurring concern has been whether or not the Antu cluster can support the rapid analysis framework.
+A re-occurring concern has been whether or not the Antu servers can support the Rapid Analysis framework.
 FAFF has worked with Rubin project members to create a preliminary analysis of the compute required to run Rapid Analysis and found the following:

 .. at with ~250 cores (1 per detector and a handful for overhead), combined with some attention paid to code performance enhancements, we expect that in terms of processing, keeping up with a 30s image cadence is very feasible.